 As part of their tour, visitors interact with exhibits and are even invited to the virtual reality experience of looking over the shoulders of Bolidt employees as they work.
 They can investigate the augmented reality applications that are already part of Bolidt’s spirit of innovation.
 Considerable thought has also been put into creating ‘triggers’ that will start interesting conversations.

 “The building is bursting with moments and places where the visitor is part of the innovation formula,” says Van der Spek.
-“In the R&D Center you can put together your own samples or conduct experiments under the supervision of specialists.
+“In the R&D Center, you can put together your own samples or conduct experiments under the supervision of specialists.
 This gives visitors a live experience of all the possible uses for Bolidt’s know-how and materials.”

-Furthermore, the center features an advanced climate chamber and accelerated weathering laboratory to test materials in harsh and extreme environments, explains Jacco van Overbeek, Bolidt's maritime division director.
+Furthermore, the centre features an advanced climate chamber and accelerated weathering laboratory to test materials in harsh and extreme environments, explains Jacco van Overbeek, Bolidt’s maritime division director.
 “We are working on a number of polar and expedition cruise vessel projects at the moment and these facilities will be put to good use developing materials that meet the needs of shipowners and passengers onboard,” he says.

-Highlights also include a wall with over 600 samples from the Bolidt range, while the ‘Zoom in’ exhibit shows how materials are made to be antibacterial or fire resistant at a microscopic level.
+Highlights also include a wall with over 600 samples from the Bolidt range, while the ‘Zoom in’ exhibit shows how materials are made to be antibacterial or fire-resistant at a microscopic level.
 Demanding mechanical tests can also be witnessed, including the so-called ‘Cliffhanger’.